tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 </details>

 #### Considerations
 * If your commerce does not have a local entity, it is mandatory to send either the CPF (parameter `transaction.[payer|buyer].dniNumber`) or the CNPJ (parameter `transaction.[payer|buyer].cnpj`) when using [Authorization]({{< ref "payments-api-brazil.md#authorization" >}}) or [Charge]({{< ref "payments-api-brazil.md#charge" >}}).
 * If you don't send any information for the sub-merchants, PayU configures your merchant as sub-merchant.
-* For payments with credit card tokens, include the parameters `transaction.creditCardTokenId` and `transaction.creditCard.securityCode` (if you process with security code) replacing the information of the credit card.
+* For payments with credit card tokens generated by PayU, include the parameters `transaction.creditCardTokenId` and `transaction.creditCard.securityCode` (if you process with security code) replacing the information of the credit card.
 For more information, refer to [Tokenization API]({{< ref "Tokenization-API.md" >}}).
+* For payments with credit card tokens generated using MDES or VTS, include the object `transaction.networkToken` and its parameters.
 * By default, processing credit cards without security code is not enabled.
 If you want to enable this feature, contact your Sales representative.
-After this feature is enabled for you, send in the request the variable `creditCard.processWithoutCvv2` as true and remove the variable `creditCard.securityCode`.
+After this feature is enabled for you, send in the request the variable `creditCard.processWithoutCvv2` as true and remove the variable `creditCard.securityCode`.<br>Having this feature enable is mandatory when using credit card tokens generated using MDES or VTS.
 * The extra parameter `CIELO_TID` identifies the transaction, this parameter is needed when you want to process voids.
 * The variable `transaction.threeDomainSecure` does not replace the card information nor any of the mandatory fields of the transaction.
 This object is additional and not mandatory.
 * The variable `transaction.threeDomainSecure` corresponds to a _Pass Through_ scenario where the commerce performs the authentication by their own.